Quantum-Accelerators/quacc/docs/user/database.md

     === "Covalent"

         Covalent automatically stores all the inputs and outputs in an SQLite database, which you can find at the `"db_path"` when you run `covalent config`, and the results can be queried using the `ct.get_result(<dispatch ID>)` syntax.
-However, if you want to store the results in a different database of your choosing, you can use [maggma](https://github.com/materialsproject/maggma) to do so quite easily.
+However, if you want to store the results in a different database of your choosing, you can do so quite easily.

         An example is shown below for storing the results in MontyDB via the [`quacc.util.db.covalent_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.covalent_to_db) function.